284247028/jangular/README.md

 Here are some of the things on the ToDo list:

-I have not had time to implement all directive features on the server side.
-For now, until I can add more features, the server side directive supports:

-* Only changes in the link() function
+* Update to Angular 1.4 $parse
-* Only attribute directives
+* An easier way to register directives
-* No transclusion

-I would welcome pull requests!

-* All directive options (i.e. element directive, isolated scope, etc.)
-* Directive transclusion
+* Directive transclusion (requires modifications to traversal algorithm)
 * Angular2 branch